LibrariesHacked/library-carpentry/introduction-to-git/teaching-git-foundations.md

 - Enables you to contribute, collaborate and support digital research projects
 - True version control
-- A place to discover and reuse (“fork”) a huge amount of openly licensed digital projects and open source software
+- A place to discover and reuse ('fork') a huge amount of openly licensed digital projects and open source software
 - A new and alternative means for publishing content online.
 Any GitHub repository can have its own project website, blog and wiki using GitHub Pages.
-There is also GitBook, which takes content from a GitHub repository to publish this particular day course online.
+There is also GitBook: this website is automatically published from a repository of files [held on GitHub](https://github.com/LibrariesHacked/library-carpentry).

 Uses in a Library Context
 -------------------------